Examples from software development

 Function block editor for control loops

-Training software for control loops that allows process plants to be connected via RS232.
+Training software for control loops, allowing process plants to be connected via RS232.
 Many function blocks such as PID controllers or DT1 elements are available.
-The control loop can be modified at runtime.
-Control deviations of signals are shown in red.
+The control loop can be modified during runtime.
+Signal control deviations are displayed in red.

 Spectrum analysis with pattern recognition

-Signal analysis that visualizes audio signals recorded via the microphone.
-Recurring tones or rhythms are recognized and displayed using FFT and mathematical convolution.
+Signal analysis that visualizes audio signals fed in via the microphone.
+Recurring tones or rhythms are detected and displayed using FFT and mathematical convolution.

 DJ software

-Disc-jockey software that suggests suitable songs based on the currently playing track.
-The ranking of tracks incorporates analyzed tempo, genre, key and occurrence in playlists.
+Disc jockey software that suggests suitable songs based on the currently playing track.
+The track ranking takes into account analyzed tempo, genre, key, and presence in playlists.
 The software learns from each DJ gig and improves the algorithm.

 Automation library

 A software library for automation and control applications with C# or VB.NET.
-The library makes it possible to implement, for example, PIDT1 controllers, time elements and signal generators with a single line of code.
+The library makes it possible to implement, e.g., PIDT1 controllers, time elements, and signal generators with just one line of code.

 Test environment that allows the behavior of digital controllers to be easily tested.
-The screen capture shows how a T2S control element reacts to fluctuating cycle times.
-The comparison shows the difference between forward Euler, backward Euler and Tustin methods.
+The screen recording shows how a T2S control element reacts to fluctuating cycle times.
+The comparison shows the difference between Euler forward, Euler backward, and Tustin methods.